mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Prompt Strategy & Optimization.md

 | 4.
 Refine | Adjust wording, add constraints, clarify intent. |
 | 5.
 Repeat | Iterate until the output meets expectations. |

-Tip: Keep a “Prompt Lab Notebook” to track changes and results.
+**Tip:** Keep a “Prompt Lab Notebook” to track changes and results.

 5. Practice Activity (5 min)

-Activity: Participants are given a vague prompt and asked to refine it in 3 iterations.
+**Activity:** Participants are given a vague prompt and asked to refine it in 3 iterations.<br>
-Example: Start with “Write something about meetings” → end with “Write a humorous 3-paragraph blog post about common meeting mistakes in remote teams.”
+**Example:** Start with “Write something about meetings” → end with “Write a humorous 3-paragraph blog post about common meeting mistakes in remote teams.”

 6. Wrap-Up & Q&A (5 min)